 Mobil’s logo stands out among Standard Oil’s successors for its dynamic and creative approach.
 Over the years, the company’s frequent mergers have led to multiple logo transformations, each time reinventing itself with a fresh perspective.
-The current design showcases a clean and professional blue-and-red text emblem paired with the Exxon logo, reflecting the collaboration and shared ambitions of the two energy giants.
+The current design features a clean, professional blue-and-red text emblem paired with the Exxon logo, reflecting the collaboration and shared ambitions of the two energy giants.

 Meaning and History

 According to the agreement, Exxon bought Mobil but retained its identity, becoming, in effect, the parent corporation.
-With a rich history, ExxonMobil is now the largest oil and gas industry player.
+With a rich history, ExxonMobil is now the largest player in the oil and gas industry.
 The brand has ten logos.

 What is Mobil?